KDE/digikam-doc/image_editor/enhancement_tools.rst

         :alt:
         :align: center

-        The Image Editor G'MIC-Qt Tool Preview Type Settings From the Colors/Color Blindness Filter
+        The Image Editor G'MIC-Qt Tool Preview Type Settings From the Colors/Color-Blindness Filter

 It's suggested to explore all the available effects in G'MIC-Qt, as you can find really interesting artistic solutions for your photo.
 See `this online review <https://jpfleury.github.io/gfo-demos/demos/fruits-400/index.html>`_ of all G'MIC-Qt filters for details.